Advancing the miracle of sound

 No one has advanced the science of hearing implants in the last 30 years more than Cochlear, established in 1982 and based in Sydney, Australia.
 It’s why seven out of 10 people choose Cochlear.
 Listed as one of the world’s most innovative companies by Forbes, the device maker now operates in 130 countries, assisting hundreds of thousands of patients across the globe.

-A data-rich and forward-thinking organization, Cochlear was seeking to streamline its three-year planning process and gain greater visibility into the performance drivers of its global operations.
+A data-rich and forward-thinking organisation, Cochlear was seeking to streamline its three-year planning process and gain greater visibility into the performance drivers of its global operations.
 Consolidating and making sense of all its financial data sets in multiple currencies across multiple regions was one of Cochlear’s biggest challenges, since the company deals with a variety of product price points, manufacturing rates, and other mechanical expenses, as well as exchange rate fluctuations.

 In order to drive true competitive advantage and better business decisions, Cochlear embarked on a journey with dedicated service provider GK Horizons to empower finance, sales, and business line leaders with clear and actionable insights into how the business was performing.